18nshinagawa/notes/README.md

 here are a list of keys that don't have anything assigned:

-- 7~9 and all punctuation
+- 4~9 and all punctuation
-- q?
 - e, y, u, o